davidhartsough/writings/src/markdown/readable.md

 description: "An essay on how to make your writings and posts more readable and approachable."
 ---

-**TL;DR:** Understand your reader, and assume they need you to be more clear and concise in order to understand your ideas.
+> **TL;DR:** Broaden and deepen your understanding of your reader, and assume they need your post to be more clear and concise in order to understand your ideas.

 <br/>

-But readability isn't just clarity and brevity; let's talk about assumptions for approachability and ways to step into the mind of your reader.
+But readability isn't just "clarity and brevity"; let's talk about assumptions for approachability and ways to step into the mind of your reader.

 ### Outline

-1. Prose ["On Writing and Revising"](#on-writing-and-revising) and the reasoning behind "readability"
+1. Prose [On Writing and Revising](#on-writing-and-revising) and the reasoning behind "readability"
-2. List of ["Readable Writing Tips"](#reader-representation) and helpful assumptions to make of your reader
+2. List of [Readable Writing Tips](#reader-representation) and helpful assumptions to make of your reader
-3. Breakdown of ["Principles"](#principles) on readable and approachable writing
+3. Breakdown of [Principles](#principles) on readable and approachable writing
 4. Quick [Conclusion](#conclusion)

 ### (Just For Fun) Foreword

-Most posts begin with some quote by some "wise" old person (who probably already said most of what the author is hoping to say in their post).
+Most posts begin with a quote by some "wise" old person (who probably already said most of what the author is hoping to say in their post).
 It seems fun, so I made up this "proverbial" quote and hope you read it in the raspy voice of an old, wise person:

 > It is not a matter of merely _writing_ and _publishing_; one must _edit_ and _revise_ as well. \
-> So too is it not a matter of what _can_ be read; rather, one must ask: "What _will_ be read?"
+> So too is it not only a matter of what _can_ be read; rather, one must ask: "What _will_ be read?"

-# On Writing and Revising
+## On Writing and Revising

-## Write to be Read
+### Write to be Read

 When you write a post, your end goal is for your readers to _understand_ you and your ideas.